MCP Server (Legacy Version)¶

 Toolset: catalog

 Function: Update Catalog.
-The current call returns a fixed result DEFERRED_TOOL.
+Currently, calling returns a fixed result DEFERRED_TOOL.

 Parameters: